acocac/ds4a-app/README.md

 * The prediction tab was built to give the user predictions of the probability of a convict to be recidivist/non recidivist.

 ![prediction](img/dash_prediction.png)

+### Documentation
+A detailed step by step guide is under preparation.
+Meanwhile, the folder notebooks and report (see `notebooks` and `report`) contain jupyter notebook files of the EDA and modeling exercises and the final report delivered as part of this challenge.

+### Acknowledgements
+The team acknowledges MinJusticia for providing the database analysed in this challenge.
+This development would not have been possible without the assistance of multiple organizations including MinTIC and CorrelationOne.